Cavallo Point Golden Gate Bridge View

 The campus is quite beautiful and has a Rodin sculpture garden, lots of historical monuments, and the very special Stanford Arizona Cactus Garden.

-It’s just a short 35 miles from San Francisco.
+It’s just a short 35 miles from San Francisco and Alameda.

 Some History About